debtcollective/student-debt-campaign/src/pages/index.md

       The study also shows that full cancellation would have only a moderate effect on the federal budget deficit.
 [Read the full report here](http://www.levyinstitute.org/publications/the-macroeconomic-effects-of-student-debt-cancellation).
-    question: "What impact will cancelling student debt have on the economy? "
+    question: 'What impact will cancelling student debt have on the economy? '
   - answer: >-
       The good news is that it doesn’t cost very much to get rid of all student debt.
 [A study by